 Learn how to use projects to track your labour costs and profitability in QuickBooks Online Plus, and Accountant.

 Once you've set up your project, you can use payroll expenses to track your labour costs after you run payroll.
 Or, you can estimate your project's labour costs before you run payroll using estimated hourly costs.
-Both methods work whether you use QuickBooks Online Payroll or another payroll option.
 We'll show you how to set up and use payroll expenses and estimated hourly costs to track labour expenses for your project.